Weathering Life’s Storms

 5. Stay on course

 When things get rough, you may be tempted to give up because it just doesn’t seem worth it.
-Sometimes it feels easier to stop trying, to withdraw from the game, to stay out of life’s fray.
+Sometimes it feels easier to stop trying.
 Yet if you give in, you will miss out on much of life’s adventure.
 You were born to live, and this is part of living.

-Just keep going.
-Sunny skies will come again, and you will appreciate the good times all the more because of what you’ve just weathered.
+Storms don’t last forever.
+Sunny skies will come again.
+And you will appreciate the good times all the more.
 And when the next storm comes, you’ll be better skilled and able to help not just yourself but others as well.

 Hi Daphne,